Jacob Ramsey transfer news: Newcastle agree £43m fee to sign Aston Villa midfielder ahead of Premier League season

 - Choose the Sky Sports push notifications you want! 🔔

-Villa are looking to sell a player to help with their Financial Fair Play (FFP) situation and a Ramsey sale would represent pure profit.
+Villa are looking to sell a player to help with their Financial Fair Play (FFP) situation and Ramsey's departure would represent pure profit.

 The 24-year-old midfielder had two years left on his current deal and has been the subject of transfer speculation this summer.
 Villa bosses wanted to protect the value of the player by offering him increased terms.